MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/user-defined-functions.md

 * Function **body**

 > [!Note]
 > Overloading functions isn't supported.
-For example, you can't create multiple functions with the same name and different input schemas.
+You can't create multiple functions with the same name and different input schemas.

 > [!TIP]
 > Lambda functions do not have a name and are bound to a name using a [let statement](../letstatement.md).
 Therefore, they can be regarded as user-defined stored functions.